TempAccountNull/TempAccountNull/README.md

 <h3 align="center">A Machine & Computer Reverse Engineer Enthusiast!</h3>

  <h3 align="center">This github has been created purely for the purposes of academic research.</h3>
- <h3 align="center">My git repos are not intended to be used to harm others or other games & software.
+ <h3 align="center">My git repos are not intended to be used to harm others, other games, or software.
 Any repo setforth on my page is to strictly understand and report any and all research on how things work.</h3>
   <h3 align="center">Thank you for understanding.</h3>

 # Trophys 🏆